-Section 504 of the 1973 Rehabilitation Act requires that we provide reasonable accommodations to students who have identified themselves as disabled and have documented their disability.
+Section 504 of the 1973 Rehabilitation Act and the Americans with Disabilities Act of 1990 requires that the University provide reasonable accommodations to students who have identified themselves as disabled and have provided Disability Support Services with documentation of their disability.

 How many students at the University have physical or learning disabilities?

 Last year the Office of Accessibility and Health Promotion had contact from more than 100 students, mostly from the Women’s College.

 What exactly are learning disabilities?
 How are they defined?

 People have many different kinds of cognitive abilities.
 Someone who has a learning disability has at least an average IQ overall, but there are significant gaps in specific cognitive development.

 A learning disability is a neurological condition.
 It is important to keep in mind that no amount of effort or strength of character can correct a neurological deficit.
 This type of condition tends to be life-long, and individuals with learning disabilities have to focus their efforts on developing coping skills to compensate for these gaps in their abilities.

 One way of defining a learning disability is that a specific academic achievement level is two standard deviations below the mean for people of the same age.
 Because college students are often one standard deviation above the mean of the general population, this can be a huge gap for someone with a learning disability who is being compared to typical college students.

 What are the signs that a student may have a learning disability that has never been diagnosed before?

 Often professors will observe a big difference in the student’s overall appearance of brightness and the quality of their work, especially when it appears that the student is putting in an enormous amount of time and effort.
 Students may seem as if they have a sort of “mental block” for certain kinds of material, yet be able to speak articulately about many other topics.